“Georgians Deserve a Choice in Electricity Providers”

 Disclosures:

 I have no conflicts of interest to report.
 I pledge not to receive donations from utilities or others which may benefit from my candidacy.
-I meet the requirements of this office (page 72):
+I meet the requirements of this office:

 1. Must be at least 30 years of age.